bili2002/ML_23-24/Week_01 - Linear Regression/README.md

 **Description**

-Extend the functionality of task 5 by adding a free-floating parameter (i.e. a parameter that has a weight of `1`) - the `bias`.
+Extend the functionality of task 5 (the previous task) by adding a free-floating parameter (i.e. a parameter that has a weight of `1`) - the `bias`.
 This would help the model drive the loss down to 0.
-Out models will now have three parameters, though, note that the `bias` is a parameter of the model itself, it's not part of the dataset.
+Our models will now have three parameters, though, note that the `bias` is a parameter of the model itself, it's not part of the dataset.

 The `bias` parameter allows the model to shift it's prediction when all of its weights become 0.